 7. Ease of Transfer (CBSE Vs ICSE)

-As the CBSE board is the most favoured in India, most schools and universities in India are affiliated with this board.
+As the CBSE board is the most favored in India, most schools and universities in India are affiliated with this board.
 Thus, selecting the CBSE board leads to ease of transfer to any other city within India.
 ICSE-affiliated schools benefit students who opt to study in foreign schools and universities.
 Also, you must note that the ICSE Board only accepts students from other boards in standards 10 and 12.
 To be qualified for admission in classes 10 and 12, the students must have studied in the ICSE board in 9th and 11th standards, respectively.

 8. Exam Pattern (CBSE Vs ICSE)